stevietran/BaseScheduler/README.md

+The project deploys a Web API served as a scheduler microservice for a manufacturing executive system.
+Features of the system are:
+-- Utilise uWSGI and Nginx for hosting the API
+-- Documented by swagger module
+-- Utilise SQLite as the database engine to store and process data -- Data modelling with SQLAlchemy connexion
 ## Requirements
 -- client sends an API request with all carton orders needed to be filled -- sever response with a sequence of carton order